skurfer/ldaprc/README.md

   * System-wide configuration files (such as `/etc/openldap/ldap.conf`)
   * The current user’s configuration file (`~/.ldaprc`)
   * An `ldaprc` file in the current working directory or a parent
+  * Files referenced by the `LDAPCONF` and `LDAPRC` environment variables
   * Environment variables starting with “LDAP” (like `LDAPURI`)

 More specific settings replace any that were previously discovered.
+All of the above steps are skipped if the `LDAPNOINIT` variable is set.

 You can circumvent the discovery process by explicitly providing a configuration file, causing all other files and environment variables to be ignored.